michael-hartmann/caps/docs/manual/manual.rst

 In this case, we recommend using `Atlas <http://math-atlas.sourceforge.net/>`_ as a `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ implementation.
-Make sure that you have Atlas installed
+Make sure that Atlas is installed

 .. code-block:: console